Heather-Rutherford/CodingTemple2025/README.md

 bonus.html – This is a copy of index.html that has been enhanced with navigation, sections, and styling improvements.
 This page satisfies the bonus activities in the Lesson 1 Activity.

+Lesson 1.pdf - This is a copy of my answers to the questions for the theoretical portion of the Lesson 1 Activity

 📋 Table of Contents

 Introduction